 Placement – Determines what will be the placement of the instance.
 By default, it will be the same placement as the backed-up instance.
 An instance can be placed using three methods which are not all necessarily available.

-- VPC –You choose the VPC the instance is to be recovered to.
-By default, it will contain the VPC the original instance belonged to.
+VPC –You can choose the VPC the instance is to be recovered to.
+By default, it will contain the VPC of the original instance.

-- If the assigned IP is still taken, it can fail the recovery operation.
+If the assigned IP is still taken, it can fail the recovery operation.
 You can type a different IP here.
-When you begin recovery, CPM will verify the IP belongs to the chosen subnet.
+When you begin recovery, N2WS will verify the IP belongs to the chosen subnet.

 Note: Security groups for VPC instances are different than groups of non-VPC instances.
 Every time you toggle the Placement option between By Availability Zone and By VPC Subnet, the list of security groups will be updated, and the previous selected items will not be saved.
 This field also has a filter to help you find the security group that you need.

 - User Data – The text of the user data.
-Special encoding or using a file as the source is not currently supported from within CPM.
+Special encoding or using a file as the source is not currently supported from within N2WS.

-- Instance Type – Choose the instance type of the new instance/s.
+Instance Type – Choose the instance type of the new instance/s.
 The instance type of the backed-up instance is the default.
 If you choose an instance type that is incompatible with the image or placement method, the recovery operation will fail.
+Learn how to change an instance type here.

 Tenancy – Choose the tenancy option for this instance.

 The AMI Assistant is a feature that lets you view the details of the AMI used to launch your instance, as well as find similar AMIs.
-CPM will record the details of the AMI when you start backing up the instance.
-If the AMI is deleted sometime after the instance started backing up, CPM will remember the details of the original AMI.
+N2WS will record the details of the AMI when you start backing up the instance.
+If the AMI is deleted sometime after the instance started backing up, N2WS will remember the details of the original AMI.

 After clicking the AMI Assistant button in the instance recovery screen, you will see these details: